TroyMetrics/Benchmark-Overlays/README.md

 # 📖 Overview

-A high-precision, **adaptive** performance overlay for RTSS that automatically aligns with your system’s hardware configuration—covering CPU core utilization, GPU telemetry, latency, frametime, power delivery, and more.
+A high-precision, **adaptive** performance overlay for RTSS that automatically aligns with your system’s hardware configuration—covering CPU & GPU telemetry, latency, frametime, power delivery, and more.
 Designed for benchmarkers, gamers, system builders, enthusiasts, and content creators, it unifies dozens of advanced metrics into a single clean, cohesive display.
 Powered by RTSS and HWiNFO64, the overlay is optimized for accurate, real-time analysis across resolutions from 720p to 4K, whether for gameplay monitoring or formal benchmarking workflows.

 <div align="center">
   <img src="https://github.com/TroyMetrics/Benchmark-Overlays/blob/main/assets/images/2-Fan_Preview.gif?raw=true" style="max-height: 800px; width: auto;">